 The Catalan vaulted ceiling is often hidden behind a fake ceiling added at some point in the past.
 It is usually possible to recover the original beams, and if you like a property with a lot of character, this is something else you should check while visiting the property.

 It is sometimes possible to find, behind the paint, the original bricks or stones, which are particularly appealing to foreign investors and add a lot of character to the property.

-In buildings built at the beginning of the XX Century we can also sometimes find the original hydraulic floor, which, when in good conditions or recovered, represents one of the most valuable and attractive original features of a flat.
+In buildings built between the XIX and the XX Century we can also sometimes find the original hydraulic floor, which, when in good conditions or recovered, represents one of the most valuable and attractive original features of a flat.

 Back to the property features in the area, it is hard to find buildings with lifts (although easier than in other areas such as Barceloneta and the Raval), or terraces.
 Additionally, many streets are narrow and the flats on the lowest floors do not enjoy much light, which is anyway part of the character of the old city centre.

 Often flats in the Borne have no heating or air conditioning, but this is easy to sort out.
 There are different possibilities to add heating or a/c depending on the flat and the type of building.

 Some buildings may have a communal terrace, which, in the vast majority of the cases, no one uses except the foreigners.
 Having a communal terrace is a nice plus as it offers an outdoor space to relax during the day or the hot summer nights, often with a nice view on the roofs of the old city centre.
 Check that the terrace is accessible, though, as some communities forbid its use.